 “I didn’t go anywhere for two years.”

 Lundquist remained active in the community and on the First Homes board using remote meeting platforms, but living in an inaccessible home was untenable.
-Now, as a person with a disability living on a fixed income, moving into a more-accessible, market-rate home was not an option.
+Now, as a person with a disability living on a fixed income, moving into market-rate, accessible home was not an option.

 “It was the closet that sold the house,” Lundquist quipped, excited about having accessible storage.